-The combined measurement of the inclusive signal strength modifier is measured to be $\mu = 0.94^{+0.12}{-0.11}$ or $\mu = 0.94 \pm 0.07$ (stat) $^{+0.07}{-0.06}$ (theo) $^{+0.06}{-0.05}$ (exp) at a fixed mass value $m_H = 125.38$ GeV, which is the current most precise measurement of the H boson mass published by the CMS Collaboration [119].
-In all subsequent fits, $m_H$ is fixed to this value.
+The combined measurement of the inclusive signal strength modifier is measured to be $\mu = 0.94^{+0.12}{-0.11}$ or $\mu = 0.94 \pm 0.07 \text{ (stat)}^{+0.07}{-0.06} \text{ (theo)}^{+0.06}{-0.05} \text{ (exp)}$ at a fixed mass value $m_H = 125.38$ GeV, which is the current most precise measurement of the H boson mass published by the CMS Collaboration [119].
+In all subsequent fits, m_H is fixed to this value.
 The dominant experimental sources of systematic uncertainty are the uncertainties in the lepton identification efficiencies and luminosity measurement, while the dominant theoretical source is the uncertainty in the total gluon fusion cross section.
 The contributions to the total uncertainty from experimental and theoretical sources are found to be similar in magnitude.
 The signal strength modifiers are further studied in terms of the five main SM Higgs boson production mechanisms, namely ggH, VBF, ZH, WH, and tH.
-The contributions of the bbH and qtH production modes are also taken into account.
-The relative normalizations of the bbH and the gluon fusion contributions are kept fixed in the fit, and so are the qtH and tH ones.
+The contributions of the bH and tH production modes are also taken into account.
+The relative normalizations of the bH and the gluon fusion contributions are kept fixed in the fit, and so are the tH and tH ones.
 The results are shown in Fig. 11 for the observed and expected profile likelihood scans of the inclusive signal strength modifier and those for the signal strength modifiers of the five main SM Higgs boson production mechanisms.
-The corresponding numerical values, including the decomposition of the uncertainties
+The corresponding numerical values, including the decomposition of the uncertainties into statistical and systematic components, as well as the expected uncertainties, are given in Table 4.